-INTRODUCTION AND BACKGROUND:
+INTRODUCTION AND BACKGROUND

-As NEONATAL THERAPISTS we have a unique perspective within the neonatal intensive care unit (NICU).
-To better serve patients and colleagues, we use our collective education, experience and perspective to provide insight into the neurodevelopmental aspects of neonatal products.
+As NEONATAL THERAPISTS, we bring a unique perspective to the neonatal intensive care unit (NICU) with an emphasis on neuroprotection and optimizing structural and functional outcomes.
+To better serve patients and colleagues, we use our collective education, experience, and perspective to provide insight into the neurodevelopmental aspects of neonatal products.

-Our intention is to provide valuable information at no cost to NICU staff, managers and directors so they can efficiently review existing and potential developmental features of neonatal products in addition to considerations such as safety, service, cost, educational support and efficacy.
+We intend to provide this valuable clinical reasoning guide at no cost to NICU staff, managers, and directors so they can efficiently review neonatal products for existing and potential developmental implications.
+This tool will also help foster considerations of safety, service, cost, educational support, and efficacy.

-Developmental characteristics are part of the picture, a part that deserves notice, support, and further investigation.
+The developmental characteristics of NICU products are an essential part of the picture; A part that deserves notice, support, and further investigation.

-FEATURED PRODUCT DEFINITION, NEED AND UNDERLYING ASSUMPTIONS:
+DEFINITIONS, NEEDS, AND UNDERLYING ASSUMPTIONS

-Definitions: NEURODEVELOPMENTAL POSITIONING:
+Definitions:

-The practice of positioning infants in the NICU in a manner that supports not only the musculoskeletal and motor systems but aids and facilitates neurodevelopment.
+NEURODEVELOPMENTAL POSITIONING

-Optimal positioning offers an experience that is safe, supportive and dynamic (versus static) while allowing the infant to be cared for by his/her family and caregivers.
+- The practice of positioning infants in the NICU in a manner that supports not only the musculoskeletal and motor systems but aids and facilitates neurodevelopment. - This developmental approach to positioning promotes physiologic function, neurobehavioral organization, growth, skin integrity, sleep, and brain development. - Regardless of gestational age, neuroprotection is the ultimate priority during this critical period of brain development. - Optimal positioning offers an experience that is safe, supportive, and dynamic (versus static) while allowing the infant to be connected to and cared for by his/her family and caregivers.

-NEURODEVELOPMENTAL POSITIONING AIDS:
+NEURODEVELOPMENTAL POSITIONING AIDS

-Commercially available products that are used to position infants in the NICU and support neurodevelopment as a whole.
+• Commercially available products that are used to position infants in the NICU and support neurodevelopment as a whole.

-NEED:
+Needs:

 Infants born prematurely are often deprived of the uterine crowding that occurs in the third trimester.
-This critical period of time encourages the development of physiological flexion, and supports neuromuscular development, self-soothing and behavioral organization.
+This critical period of time encourages the development of physiological flexion and supports neuromuscular development, self-soothing, and behavioral organization.

-The uterine environment offers the developing fetus an environment of support, appropriate sensory input, containment, safety and sleep.
+The uterine environment offers the developing fetus an environment of support, appropriate sensory input, containment, safety, and sleep.
 This environment buffers the infant from noxious stimuli while supporting flexion in an anti-gravitational world.
-The uterine wall provides the perfect anatomical and sensory boundary for the development of muscle tone, movement and reflexes and supports muscles, tissues and joints.
+The uterine wall provides the perfect anatomical and sensory boundary for the development of muscle tone, movement, and reflexes and supports muscles, tissues, and joints.

 Active extension and arching become dominant or unopposed motor patterns for preterm infants in the NICU.
-The forceful prenatal motor pattern of active extension as a fetus kicks and stretches in the womb is no longer counterbalanced by consistent uterine boundaries that allows a fetus to return to a flexed midline position.
-Extremely preterm infants at full term age equivalency usually appear motorically different than infants born at full term; their active extension is stronger, asymmetry is common and spontaneous movements are large excursion and poorly controlled.
+The forceful prenatal motor pattern of active extension as a fetus kicks and stretches in the womb is no longer counterbalanced by consistent uterine boundaries that allow a fetus to return to a flexed midline position.
+Extremely preterm infants at full-term age equivalency usually appear motorically different than infants born at full term; their active extension is stronger, asymmetry is common, and spontaneous movements are large excursion and poorly controlled.

-Inadequate positioning in the NICU forces infants to remain in flat, hyperextended and/or asymmetric positions which can contribute to: increased stress/agitation, decreased physiologic stability, uncontrolled or frenetic motor activity and energy depletion; difficulty with caregiving; iatrogenic postural deformities, reinforcement of atypical connections in developing neural pathways, strengthening of abnormal postures and movements including arching, and altered perception/interaction within the infant's environment.
+Inadequate positioning in the NICU forces infants to remain in flat, hyperextended, and/or asymmetric positions, which can contribute to increased stress/agitation, decreased physiologic stability, uncontrolled or frenetic motor activity and energy depletion; difficulty with caregiving; iatrogenic postural deformities, reinforcement of atypical connections in developing neural pathways, strengthening of abnormal postures and movements including arching, and altered perception/interaction within the infant's environment.